Micotil (Canada)This page contains information on Micotil for veterinary use.

 VETERINARY USE ONLY

-For subcutaneous use in cattle and lambs only (see pull-out label for important safety information).
+Each mL contains 300 mg of tilmicosin.
+For subcutaneous use in cattle and lambs only.
+Do not use in automatically powered syringes.
+See pull-out label for important safety information.

 Active Ingredient: tilmicosin